Jacqueline1337/Tabs/README.md

   <h3> Study Tips</h3>
   <p style="font-family:graduate;">One key to success in college is intertwined with your studying habits, since your grade primarily comes from the assessments you take in class.
 It is important you find the studying method which is best for you.</p>
   <h4> Studying for an exam? </h4>
     <p style="font-family:graduate;"> Google "site:edu [subject] exam".
 You'll get a bunch of college exams from the same course.
 A great way to quiz yourself before your actual exam.</p>
+    <h4> Studying for an exam? </h4>
+    <p style="font-family:graduate;"> Google "site:edu [subject] exam".
+You'll get a bunch of college exams from the same course.
+A great way to quiz yourself before your actual exam.</p>
    <h4> List of Useful Study Tips </h4>
    <ul>